elbosso/plantumlinterfaceproxy/README.md

 docker-compose up
 ```

+The application is designed to run inside a docker container.
+The docker-compose file has preparations to integrate with traefik2.x.

+After the container is started, an _index.html_ file with some introduction and background is reachable that allows - among other things -
+to access the Swagger UI GUI for experimenting...

 ### Configuration

+The docker container needs an environment file named _environment.env_ defining Properties as given in the file _environment.example_.

-At the moment it relies on two other servers - one for [Plantuml](https://plantuml.com) and one for [WireViz](https://github.com/formatc1702/WireViz).
+At the moment the application relies on two other servers - one for [Plantuml](https://plantuml.com) and one for [WireViz](https://github.com/formatc1702/WireViz).
 The configuration for both servers are specified by setting environment variables as can be seen in _environment.example_:

 ```
 PLANTUML_HOST=plantuml.docker.lab